udituen/GAN_for_synthetic_tabular_data_generation/README.md

 # GAN_for_synthetic_tabular_data_generation
 (REF: https://github.com/sdv-dev/CTGAN)
-This repo contains the CTGAN, which is a generative adversarial network for generating synthetic tabular data specifically call detail records
+This repo contains the CTGAN, which is a generative adversarial network for generating synthetic tabular data; specifically for call detail records.

 ## Libraries needed:
 -- CTGAN